Astrid Lindgren's plays: Pippi Långstrump – Musical

 In the early 1980s, Astrid Lindgren wrote a musical about Pippi Longstocking.
 She wanted Siw Malmkvist to play the role of Pippi Longstocking.
-At the age of 43, Siw Malmkvist felt too old for the role and initially turned it down.
-However, since Astrid Lindgren stated that without Malmkvist there would be no Pippi Musical, Malmkvist eventually agreed to play Pippi.
+At the age of 43, Siw Malmkvist felt too old for the role and initially turned it down, but since Astrid Lindgren stated that without Malmkvist there would be no Pippi Musical, Malmkvist eventually agreed to play Pippi.
 From 1980 to 1981 the musical was shown at the Folkan theatre in Stockholm.
 After that there was a tour through the folk parks in Sweden.
-The musical was directed by Staffan Götestam, who also played Jonathen in The Brothers Lionheart and directed several of Lindgrens other movies.
+The musical was directed by Staffan Götestam, who also played Jonathen in The Brothers Lionheart and directed several of Lindgren's other films.
 Astrid Lindgren wrote many of the songs exclusively for the musical.
 Only a few songs like Härkommer Pippi Långstrump or Sov alla were already played in other Pippi Longstocking film adaptations.
 In 1980 the album Pippi på Folkan was published.
 The musical was also recorded for Sveriges Television and was broadcast on television.